 Though there are no official HIPAA training guidelines, here we offer advice on how best to train employees.
 These are not hard-and-fast rules, and may be inappropriate in some situations, but do offer managers a good guide on how to compile a HIPAA training course.

 Do include all employees.
 Senior staff may consider it a waste of time to undergo such training, either due to experience or lack of contact with PHI.
-However, it is important that they are involved in training and may encourage others to take it seriously.
+However, it is important that they are involved in training and the inclusion of senior staff may encourage others to take HIPAA training seriously.

-Do emphasise the consequences of a HIPAA violation.
-Not only does this include fines for the organisation, but is likely to have further consequences for those who caused the breach and their colleagues.
-Most importantly, there are likely to be consequences for the patient whose PHI was violated.
+Do emphasize the consequences of HIPAA violations.
+Not only does this include fines for the organization but violations of the HIPAA Rules can have consequences for those who caused the breach and their colleagues.
+Most importantly, there are likely to be consequences for patients whose privacy has been violated.

 Do have short, regular training sessions.
-This will keep employees engaged, leaving them more likely to retain the information.
-These will occur in addition to the annual refresher sessions required by the Department of Health and Human Services.
+They will keep employees engaged, leaving them more likely to retain the information.
+These should be conducted in addition to the annual refresher sessions required by the Department of Health and Human Services.

-Don’t include a lecture, however brief, about the history of HIPAA, its legal context, a timeline of its amendments etc..
-This is likely to cause the trainees to lose focus.
-Instead, emphasise their roles in protecting a patient’s PHI.
+Don’t include a lecture, however brief, about the history of HIPAA, its legal context, a timeline of its amendments etc. This is likely to cause the trainees to lose focus.
+Instead, emphasize their role in protecting PHI.

-Don’t forget to make a record of the training session and its attendees.
-This is necessary should a breach occur, as it shows that the organisation was following guidelines.
+Don’t forget to maintain a record of training sessions and attendees.
+This is necessary should a breach occur, as it shows that the organization was following HIPAA training requirements.

 Sample Training Curriculum